-To file a patent in Cuba, it must be processed before the Intellectual Property Office of Cuba (OCPI), as they are the authority responsible for managing intellectual property registration applications in Cuba.
+To file a patent in Cuba, applicants must submit their application to the Intellectual Property Office of Cuba (OCPI), the official authority responsible for handling IP registrations.

 Contact us to initiate the process of filing a patent in Cuba.
 Click Here.